Fault Attacks on ML-based Quantum Control and Error Correction: Attack Implementation

+For HERQULES the objective maximizes the expected Hamming distance between the predicted 5-bit output and the ground truth, subject to a penalty for resets or hangs.
+For the Deep~Q decoder the objective maximizes the rate at which the decoder returns an action other than the syndrome-conditioned ground-truth action (equivalently, $1 - \text{accuracy}$), again subject to a reset or hang penalty.
+In both cases the metric captures \emph{untargeted} integrity violation; we discuss the targeted case in Section~\ref{adversary_goals} and leave a dedicated targeted-objective search to future work.

-The search space of these parameters is searched using Optuna~\cite{optuna}, an optimization framework.
-In our experiments, Optuna is given the fault parameters as well a metric of success.
-The fault parameter search space is summarized in Table~I. The objective maximizes the expected Hamming distance between the predicted 5-bit output and the ground truth, subject to a penalty for resets or hangs.
-To limit the searching time, we randomly selected test data corresponding to one of each of 32 classes and fault each one 3 times, resulting in 96 fault attempts at each tested combination of of parameters.
-Thus, later in this work, success of a fault parameter is measured as number of faulty results out of 96 tested one.
+To limit the searching time, for HERQULES we randomly select test data corresponding to one of each of the 32 readout classes and fault each one 3 times, resulting in 96 fault attempts per tested parameter combination.
+For the Deep~Q decoder we sweep over the 26 (X-noise model) or 51 (depolarizing model) ground-truth syndrome-action pairs and similarly fault each one multiple times.
+Throughout this work, success of a fault parameter is measured as the number of faulty outcomes out of the total fault attempts at that parameter~combination.